zmrfzn/django-rest-vm-app/README.md

-# Django Restful CRUD API with PostgreSQL example
+# Django Restful API with MySQL example for New Relic VM

 ## Setup application